danbernstein/data-website/content/post/2018-02-03-bikeshareviz.md

 -Leaflet: Leaflet is a well-known Javascript library that helps create web mapping applications.
 Simply piping through

 The Code:
--Routing Algorithm: The heart of the map comes from the quick generation of the routes between the start and end station.
+-Routing Algorithm: The map relies on the quick generation of the routes between start and end stations.

 ```{r}
 routing_function <- function(odf){